- Traditional Farmhouse Hardwood Flooring With Wide Planks

 You can also use tile for your farmhouse style.
-Slate, as well as terracotta and patterned tiles, give your floors a rustic, unique look.
-Tile is also durable and looks great with a variety of styles.
+Slate, terracotta and patterned tiles give your floors a rustic, unique look.
+Tile is also durable and looks great in a variety of styles.

 When it comes to your tiles, whether you want dark, light, patterned, wood, Treyberne, Loftland, Devon Villa, Andela, Boulder Ridge or another option, you’re sure to find the perfect style for your home with farmhouse tile — especially if you work with 50 Floor.

 What Colors to Choose for Your Farmhouse Flooring

 Rustic-looking floors come in a few color options that can fit your aesthetic, depending on the color palette in the living space where you plan to install your new floor.